Generative AI: EDPS publishes guidance for use

 Data protection tips for generative AI

-The guide aims to provide practical advice on the processing of personal data in connection with the use of PII systems.
-The aim is to ensure that such systems are used in a data protection-friendly manner without infringing the fundamental rights of the data subjects.
+The guide aims to provide practical advice on how to Processing of personal data in connection with the use of GAI systems.
+This is intended to ensure the data protection-friendly use of such systems without violating the fundamental rights of the data subjects.

 The good news right at the beginning of the guide is that all EU institutions can develop and use their own generative AI solutions.
 Alternatively, they can also use solutions available on the market for their own use.
 Only the legal framework conditions must be complied with.

 The guidelines emphasize the need for careful risk assessment and continuous monitoring when using AI systems.
 This concerns, among other things, minimizing data collection and ensuring data accuracy.
-In addition, safeguarding the rights of data subjects, such as the right to access, rectify or erase their data.
+In addition, safeguarding the rights of data subjects, such as the right to information, Correction or Deletion of your data.

 The role of the data protection officer (DPO) is particularly emphasized.
 He or she must ensure that the GAI systems comply with data protection requirements.

-In addition, the institutions must take technical and organizational measures to ensure data security and prevent misuse by third parties.
+In addition, the facilities must Technical and organizational measures to take the Data security and to prevent abuse by Third to prevent.

-Permissibility of processing personal data in AI systems
+Admissibility of the Processing personal data in AI systems

 The guidance explicitly points out that providers of generative AI models can claim a legitimate interest under the General Data Protection Regulation as a legal basis for data processing.
 This applies in particular to the collection of data used for the development of the system, including the training and validation processes.

-The ECJ has defined three conditions for the processing of personal data to be lawful:
+The ECJ has laid down three conditions for the Processing of personal data is lawful:

-- the pursuit of a legitimate interest by the controller (or by a third party);
+1. the pursuit of a legitimate interest by the person responsible for the Processing responsible (or by a third party);

-- the necessity of processing personal data for the purposes of the legitimate interest pursued;
+2. the necessity of Processing personal data for the purposes of the legitimate interest pursued;

-- The interests or fundamental freedoms and rights of the data subject shall not override the legitimate interest of the controller (or a third party).
+3. The interests or fundamental freedoms and rights of the data subject shall not take precedence over the legitimate interest of the data controller.
+Processing responsible (or a third party).

 Reading tip: AI Act came into force on August 1 - here's what happens next!